YoshikiHigo/FEMPDataset/README.md

 # FEMPDataset

 FEMPDataset is a dataset of functionally equivalent (in short, FE) method pairs.
-FEMPDataset include 1,342 FE method pairs that have been validated by three programmers.
+FEMPDataset includes 1,342 FE method pairs that have been validated by three programmers.

 ## Quick start